brewin/gdal_contourf/README.md

 - GDAL Java bindings (install the gdal-java package on Debian/Ubuntu and Fedora)

 #### Building
-Make sure the GDAL version in build.gradle.kts matches the system version. (ie. 2.4.x)
+Make sure the GDAL version in build.gradle.kts matches the system version. (ie. 2.4.0)

     ./gradlew shadowJar

 #### Usage
+It can be used as a Java library or run from the command line:

     java -jar gdal_contourf.jar --in raster.tif --band 1 \
         --levels 0,50,100,150 --simplification 30 --epsg 4326 \
         --format GeoJSON --out hello.geojson